0/SpanishAcquisition/docs/user/gui/config/pulse_program_config.rst

 Resources
 *********

 Most parameterizable values of a pulse program may be given :ref:`resource labels <general_concepts_resources>`.
-These resource labels behave the same way as device resources, and so may be iterated over by a variable.
+These resource labels behave the same way as device resources, and so may be iterated over by a variable during a sweep.

 Setup
 *****